matt-ward/htmltoapi/README.md

 # htmltoapi
-Python library to quickly convert an HTML page to a usable JSON api
+Python library to quickly convert an HTML page to a usable read-only JSON api